SergiyLichenko/Library/README.md

 Example of usage:

-  1. When you launch this application you will have two options to choose data source
+  1. When you launch this application you will have two options for choosing data source

      - SQL Database: